Her Story

 03What advice would you give to young women entering your industry?

-I mentor other women in the industry, and I tell them that all of these things are possible.
+Believe in your skills and you team's capabilities.
+Self-confidence will help you tremendously in a male-dominated environment.
+Make connections with other women, both within and outside the organization.
+I try to mentor other women in and outside the industry, and I tell them that all things are possible.
 Speak up for yourself.
-You know, you might need to know more than the next guy beside you, because unfortunately, you are a woman in a male-dominated industry, and that's just something that we kind of have to deal with.
-But I try to guide them and show them that they should never count themselves out, regardless of their background, their age, their gender, whatever it may be.
-I want them to understand that all things are possible, whether you're a parent, whether you're not a parent, a single parent, whether you're married.
-Just be personable, just be a regular person.
-Your customers connect with you because you're just a person.
-I don't really try and sell anything, I just say, how can I help you?
+You might need to know more than the next guy beside you, because unfortunately, you are a woman in a male-dominated industry, and that's just something that we have to deal with.
+Mentor all who need it, I am pretty vocal in my opinions and have always tried to stand up and show up for 'my people.'
+Just be personable - a regular person.
+Your customers connect with you because you're just a person, doing the best job you can for them.

 04What are the biggest challenges or opportunities in your field right now?